crucialfelix/atom-supercollider/README.md

 Unless you've installed it in a non-standard place, it should find sclang and scsynth and just work.

-Open an .scd file in an Atom project and then open a post window (cmd-k)
+Open an .scd file in an Atom project and then open a post window (shift-cmd-k)

 See preferences below to set a custom path or to switch between SuperCollider versions